-All players who attend a MJHL team's main training camp are protected by that team until released from training camp.
+All players who attend a MJHL team's spring and/or main training camp are protected by that team until released from training camp.
 If they are on the teams Protected List, then their MJHL playing rights still remain with that team.
 If not, they are considered a free agent in the MJHL.

 There are no limits on the number of 17, 18 or 19-year-olds per team in the MJHL.

 Players in the MJHL who are 18 years old and up, can be traded to other MJHL teams and/or other teams within the Canadian Junior Hockey League (CJHL).

 MJHL teams are only allowed to dress and roster seven twenty-year-olds per game with most teams averaging six or less.

 MJHL teams are allowed to dress six import players (American Players) per game.

 Players can play in the Western Hockey League (WHL) while being listed by a MJHL team and vice versa.

-During the last few seasons in the MJHL we have had players drafted to the NHL, a number of alumni sign in the NHL, numerous players attend NHL Development Camps, we have had a Coach win the CJHL Coach of the Year, many players have received NCAA Scholarships, we have had players move on to play U Sports Hockey and many more have went on to play in the WHL and USHL.
+During the last few seasons in the MJHL, we have had a number of players drafted to the NHL, a number of alumni sign in the NHL, numerous players attend NHL Development Camps each summer, year on year growth of players receiving NCAA Scholarships, year on year growth of players advancing to play U Sports Hockey with many more advancing to play in the WHL and USHL.

 These numbers continue to grow!
 The rest is up to you!